Pavement and road repairs

 Highway safety maintenance

-Brighton & Hove carries out inspections for every one of its roads, pavements, footpaths and cycle lanes.
+We carry out inspections of every one of our roads, pavements, footpaths and cycle lanes.
 Busier roads and pavements are inspected once a month, whilst less busy areas are inspected every three or six months.

 - Over 1,200kms (more than 750 miles) of footpaths.
 This is the equivalent of walking from Brighton to the south of France.